dss-extensions/dss_capi/README.md

 ### On Linux

-The current recommendation is to build your own KLUSolve, so you need to download and install its dependencies.
+If the provided DLLs are not compatible with your distribution, the current recommendation is to build your own KLUSolve, so you need to download and install its dependencies.
 Since most distributions should include compatible SuiteSparse packages (which include the KLU library), a modified version of KLUSolve is included in the `klusolve` subfolder.
 Overall instructions:

 - Install the x64 Free Pascal compiler -- see [the wiki](http://wiki.freepascal.org/Installing_Lazarus#Installing_The_Free_Pascal_Compiler) for further instructions.